-Our policies allow you to extend the cover, so if you have only taken out a 4 month policy and you want to extend it for another three months, that is not an issue.
-If you come home permanently to United Kingdom, the Channel Islands or the Republic of Ireland before the termination of the cover dates, as the policy becomes invalid.
+Our policies allow you to extend the cover, so if you have only taken out a 4 month policy and you want to extend it for another three months, for example.
+If you come home permanently to the United Kingdom, the Channel Islands or the Republic of Ireland before the return date stated on your Travel Insurance Certificate, the policy becomes invalid.

 One of the main benefits is that this policy can cover you for more than one country, as you are likely to travel to more than one country during your trip.